afrigeri/geologic-symbols/README.md

 Some national-level geologic surveys published the symbol set they are using in their official map production.
 BGS and USGS did a great job in this sense.

-Our work will reference to the original document specifications published by the Federal Geographic Data Committee (FGDC).

-This symbol set we are presenting is based on the "Digital Cartographic Standard for Geologic Map Symbolization" ( http://ngmdb.usgs.gov/fgdc_gds/geolsymstd/download.php) as prepared by the United States Geological Survey (USGS) for the Federal Geographic Data Committee (FGDC).
+Current published definitions are:
+ 1. United States Geological Survey (USGS): [Digital Cartographic Standard for Geologic Map Symbolization](http://ngmdb.usgs.gov/fgdc_gds/geolsymstd/download.php)
+ 2. Britih Geological Survey (BGS): [BGS Map Symbols and Lithological Ornaments](https://www.bgs.ac.uk/downloads/start.cfm?id=303)

 Andrea Nass and others implemented the section 25 - Planetary Geology Features for ESRI's software.
 In this project we are aligning the symbol-set to other formats supported by other software packages.